Sexual harassment in the NWSL: Erin Simon and Christy Holly

-Erin Simon was a former American Women's soccer player on Gotham FC and Racing Louisville FC.
+Erin Simon is a former American Women's soccer player on Gotham FC and Racing Louisville FC.
 On August 31, 2021, Christy Holly, former Gotham FC and Racing Louisville FC coach, was officially reported for sexual misconduct to the Yates Investigation Team.
 The Yates Report is the official investigation led by Sally Q. Yates, covering emotional abuse and sexual misconduct in the National Women's Soccer League (NWSL).
 This document, released on October 2, 2022, includes information about Holly's conduct towards Simon, as well as other cases of mistreatment of players in the NWSL.
 The Covington and Weil Report came out on December 14, 2022, and includes additional information about sexual and emotional damage in the NWSL.

 After serving as a volunteer coach, Holly became head coach of Gotham FC (formerly known as Sky Blue FC) in 2016.
 He did not obtain a coaching license.
 The first interaction between Simon and Holly, reported by the Covington Report and Weil Report, was when Holly offered Simon a position on Gotham FC after Simon graduated from college.
 However, neither remained part of the team for long.
 Media sources and the Yates Investigation Team reported that Holly was fired in 2017 because of his sexual relationship with former Gotham FC defender, Christie Pearce, as well as his increase in verbal abuse towards players.
 After Holly left because of these accusations, he took a position as the head coach for Racing Louisville FC, despite Holly lacking the license that the United States Soccer Federation required for an NWSL head coach.

 The second interaction between Holly and Simon was when Holly helped Simon advance her career a year later.
 Simon left Gotham FC and signed with an English club, West Ham United Women FC.
 Simon said Holly's connections helped Simon with this achievement.
 However, media sources report that Holly's gestures changed from appropriate to inappropriate in the summer of 2018.
 When Holly started training Simon during her offseason, he began to send her inappropriate text messages, including nude photographs and videos.
 Actions progressed, as Holly allegedly grabbed Simon's breasts while she was making smoothies in his house.
 Pearce was allegedly present during this incident, but she did not see it.
 Media sources also report that during the United States Women's National Team Under 23 camp, Holly invited Simon to his hotel room.
 However, it was reported that Simon declined the offer.